How to Calculate Your TDEE

 Integrated TDEE Calculator

 The FoodCraft TDEE calculator compares Harris-Benedict and Mifflin-St Jeor results side-by-side, with your activity factor already applied.
-You get a number in 30 seconds without reaching for a calculator.
+You get a figure in 30 seconds, without taking out the calculator.

-Once your TDEE is calculated, FoodCraft's AI planning uses it directly to generate a week of calibrated meals.
-Each day stays within your calorie target while varying cuisines and flavors.
+Once your TDEE is calculated, the FoodCraft AI planner uses it directly to generate a week of calibrated meals.
+Each day respects your calorie target while varying cuisines and flavors.

 Essayez le calculateur associé